Preprojective algebra structure on skew-group algebras: Quiver construction of preprojective algebras

-\begin{remark} This theorem generalizes a result in \cite{Kel11}, in which the author proves that a $3$-preprojective algebra is a Jacobian algebra given by a potential. \end{remark}
+\begin{remark} This theorem generalizes the result \cite[Theorem 6.10]{Kel11}, where the author proves that a $3$-preprojective algebra is a Jacobian algebra given by a potential.
+Moreover, this also generalizes partially the main theorem in \cite[Theorem 3.4.2]{EE07}, which states that $2$-preprojective algebras over representation-infinite algebras are Koszul, and thus are described by derivation-quotient algebras.
+In \cite[Theorem 4.9]{GI19}, the authors showed that $\Pi(\Lambda)$ is Koszul if $\Lambda$ is an $n$-representation-infinite Koszul algebra. \end{remark}

-\begin{question} If $\Lambda$ is a Koszul $n$-representation-infinite algebra, then $\Pi(\Lambda)$ is a quadratic algebra given by a superpotential.
-This raises the question about when is it Koszul.
-For this we need to show that the associated complex $W_{\bullet}$, described before Theorem \ref{BSW}, is a resolution of $\Pi$. \end{question}

-\section{Tensor Product of Preprojective algebras}
+\section{Tensor product of preprojective algebras}

-In this section, we study the preprojective grading structure of the tensor product of two preprojective algebras.
-When considering the usual tensor product grading on two graded $k$-algebras $A$ and $B$, given by
+In this section, we study the preprojective grading structure on the tensor product of two bimodule Calabi--Yau algebras.
+When considering the natural tensor product grading on two graded $k$-algebras $A^1$ and $A^2$, given by